Learn About Norway Rats

-Size: Larger rodents that may grow to a body length of 10 to 12 inches.
+Size: Norway Rats are larger rodents that may grow to a body length of 10 to 12 inches.
 Seldom will a rat weigh more than one pound.

 Colour: Can vary from grey to brown to black.